cnj-digital/seotamic/README.md

 ![Meta preview](./resources/screenshots/meta_preview.png)

 After this you can fine tune the output of each collection entry by editing the SEO settings under the entry's SEO tab.
-In version 3 you can also preview the output of the meta and social settings.
+From version 3 you can also preview the output of the meta and social settings.
 The previews should give an accurate representation of the output.

 ![Social preview](./resources/screenshots/social_preview.png)